laravel/docs/cashier-paddle.md

 If a payment fails for a subscription, it will be marked as `past_due`.
 When your subscription is in this state it will not be active until the customer has updated their payment information.
 You may determine if a subscription is past due using the `pastDue` method on the subscription instance:

-    if ($user->subscription('default')->pastDue()) {
+    if ($user->subscription()->pastDue()) {
         // ...
     }

 When a subscription is past due, you should instruct the user to [update their payment information](#updating-payment-information).
-You may configure how past due subscriptions are handled in your [Paddle subscription settings](https://vendors.paddle.com/subscription-settings).

-If you would like subscriptions to still be considered active when they are `past_due`, you may use the `keepPastDueSubscriptionsActive` method provided by Cashier.
+If you would like subscriptions to still be considered valid when they are `past_due`, you may use the `keepPastDueSubscriptionsActive` method provided by Cashier.
 Typically, this method should be called in the `register` method of your `AppServiceProvider`:

     use Laravel\Paddle\Cashier;